-Your first visit will typically take around 90 minutes , which ensures that we will have an adequate amount of time to understand your case.
-During this time we will gather your health and medical history, better understand your current condition, perform any necessary physical examination, and develop our treatment plan.
+Your first visit will typically take around 90 minutes, which ensures an adequate amount of time to understand your case.
+During this time we will gather your health and medical history, better understand your current condition, and develop our treatment plan.

 Follow Up Visits:

-Your follow up visits will typically be between 15-60 minutes, based on our treatment approach as well as the complexity and urgency of your condition.
-Most patients have a follow up visit every 1-3 months while beginning treatment, and every 6-12 months after we have successfully managed or resolved your condition.
-I do offer certain follow up visits over the phone for your convenience.
+Your follow up visits will typically be between 30-60 minutes, based on our treatment approach as well as the complexity and urgency of your condition.
+Follow up frequency will be based on your need and case complexity.

 Testing may be ordered to better understand or diagnose your condition and is often the best way to monitor progress.
 It is my priority to be focused, cost-effective, and reasonable with the amount of testing performed.
 Tests may be ordered through Laboratories you are already familiar with or through specialty laboratory companies.

 I am a Fee-for-Service office and payment is due at the time of your service.
 See the Insurance section for more information on reimbursement.